Information Systems and Programming

 Hilltop warehouses all of Maryland's Medicaid data on claims, encounters, eligibility, and providers.
 Medicaid databases date back as far as 1991.
 Nearly 5 million Medicaid records are processed each month, creating yearly databases in excess of 50 million records.
 Hilltop processes databases from Maryland's Health Services Cost Review Commission, the Centers for Disease Control and Prevention, Medicare, and the federal Minimum Data Set.
 Hilltop also processes and analyzes much of New Mexico's Medicaid data related to specific programs.
 State-of-the-art electronic data transfer ensures that The Hilltop Institute receives databases as soon as they become available.

-Hilltop developed and hosts the interactive, web-based Decision Support System for the exclusive use of Maryland's Department of Health and Mental Hygiene.
+Hilltop developed and hosts the interactive, web-based Decision Support System for the exclusive use of Maryland's Department of Health.
 This system informs state decision-making by providing comprehensive information on Medicaid eligibility, managed care provider enrollment and capitation payments, acute care services and expenditures, and long-term care utilization and costs.
 The system allows the user to fashion custom reports using advanced graphics and mapping technologies.
 A version of the Decision Support System is available to the public at Maryland Medicaid eHealth Statistics.

 How We Can Help: Hilltop is uniquely positioned to assist state and local agencies throughout the nation to develop and host sophisticated web-accessible databases and data management systems for health and human services programs.

 For more information, contact: